Purdue-SoCET/OS-dev/README.md

 ### 2. Choose image and send it using UART
 Prepare the sender environment:
 * Place your image file and x07_sender.py in the same directory.
-* Refer to command.txt for the transmission command format.
+* Refer to command.txt in SLIP directory for the transmission command format.

 Example: sending test.bmp
 <pre>python x07_sender.py --port /dev/tty.usbserial-A50285BI --baud 9600 --file test.bmp --chunk 1024</pre>